bharath-123/builder-specs/specs/deneb/builder.md

 Note: `SignedBuilderBid` is updated indirectly.

-Note: In the case, the `proposer_builder_commitment` is `TOB_ROB_SPLIT` which indicates that the TOB and ROB of a block is built by 2 separate builders.
+Note: In the case, the `proposer_commitment` is `TOB_ROB_SPLIT` which indicates that the TOB and ROB of a block is built by 2 separate builders.
 The relayer will get seperate bids for the TOB and ROB part of the block.
 The final payload which the proposer will use will be assembled by the payload assembler.
 The `BuilderBid` will contain the `header` and `blinded_blobs_bundle` post the assembling of the TOB and ROB bids.
 The `value` is the sum of the TOB bid value, and the ROB bid value.
 The `pubkey` is the BLS aggregate of the builder pubkeys.
-If the `proposer_builder_commitment` for the validator is `FULL_BLOCK`, then this is akin to the BuilderBids we have in the current MEV Relayer.
+If the `proposer_commitment` for the validator is `FULL_BLOCK`, then this is akin to the BuilderBids we have in the current MEV Relayer.

 ```python
 class BuilderBid(Container): # if the validator preference is a TOB_ROB_SPLIT, then this bid is built when the assembler assembles the highest value TOB and ROB bid from different builders